-In my opinion, backpacking and vagabonding travel are far too important to be left to the professionals.
-Ask 20 backpackers about their vagabonding packing list and the only thing they will probably have in common is the fact that they all packed too much.
+In my opinion, vagabonding and solo backpacking travel are purely a matter of personal preference.
+Ask 20 backpackers about their vagabonding packing list and the only thing they will have in common is the fact that they are 1) carrying dirty laundry and 2) packed too much.

-Packing for vagabonding is personal, but if you see one good new idea for your travel kit, this read was worth it.
+Packing for vagabonding travel is personal, but if you see one good new idea for your travel kit, this read was worth it.
 I’ve picked up ideas over the years from books, travelers met on the road, and websites — but as you already know: experience is always the best teacher.

 (Foregoing the boring, obvious stuff like camera, toothbrush, or flashlight…)